 Oberlin College, B.A., University of California, Berkeley, M.A., Ph.D

 Alison Kettering retired in 2014 from many years teaching Renaissance and Baroque art and architecture.
 She has published books and articles on Rembrandt, Dutch pastoral art, and the drawings and paintings by 17th-century artist Gerard ter Borch.
 An article on Dutch images of men at work appeared in the Art Bulletin (2007), another article on "Rembrandt and the Male Nude" in 2011.
 Her current projects focus on the portraits of Hendrick Goltzius (which use an early form of pastel), food in Dutch genre paintings, and Rembrandt's Slaughtered Ox in the Louvre.
-She is also preparing an article on a Kermis painting by a follower of Pieter Bruegel the Elder in the Seattle Art Museum.
+She is also preparing an article on Rembrandt's re-attributed Portrait of Dirck van Os in the Joslyn Art Museum, Omaha.

 Since 2008, she has been Editor-in-Chief of JHNA, Journal of Historians of Netherlandish Art, an open-access, refereed, semi-annual e-journal.